-Address Scope 3 emissions by mapping supply chain emissions and then work with suppliers to support their decarbonisation as part of the procurement process.

-- The GLA should introduce scope 317 emissions into the Mayor's pathway to net zero to help drive the understanding and decarbonisation of supply chain emissions.
+Supply chain Recommendation 3 Address Scope 3 emissions by mapping supply chain emissions and then work with suppliers to support their decarbonisation as part of the procurement process. - The GLA should introduce scope 3 emissions into the Mayor's pathway to net zero to help drive the understanding and decarbonisation of supply chain emissions.
 This will help create a shared awareness of the key opportunities and challenges of decarbonisation, that businesses of all sizes and types face, and build a clear understanding of the different levers for change that are held by employers in London, across both Government and business. - Interim milestones between now and 2030 should be introduced on the GLA's net zero pathway and subtargets for businesses' emission reduction should be provided to help businesses understand immediate priorities.
-This will naturally need to recognise that Scope 3 analysis will include a mix of fact-based and estimated emissions, usually based on spend, pending the availability of more accurate data in the years to 2030. - London government should also drive the greening of the supply chain by making it mandatory for suppliers in all their contracts to provide evidence of green credentials in the form of appropriate accreditation and/or alignment with best practice.
+This will naturally need to recognise that Scope 3 analysis will include a mix of fact-based and estimated emissions, usually based on spend, pending the availability of more accurate data in the years to 2030. - London government should also drive the greening of the supply chain by making it mandatory for suppliers 17 The Greenhouse Gas (GHG) Protocol Corporate Standard classifies are all indirect emissions that occur in the value chain of the but by activities undertaken by an organisation's supply chain.

-- Businesses should actively engage with upstream supply chains (including SMEs) to educate and upskill with respect to their carbon footprint and emissions reduction options. - Those nearer the heads of supply chains should also set meaningful expectations and timescales for their supply chain decarbonisation, perhaps making use of the Carbon Disclosure Project (CDP)18 reporting framework or similar.
+a company's GHG emissions into three 'scopes.
+Scope 3 emissions - in all their contracts to provide evidence of green credentials in the form of appropriate accreditation and/or alignment with best practice. - Businesses should actively engage with upstream supply chains (including SMEs) to educate and upskill with respect to their carbon footprint and emissions reduction options. - Those nearer the heads of supply chains should also set meaningful expectations and timescales for their supply chain decarbonisation, perhaps making use of the Carbon Disclosure Project (CDP) reporting framework or similar.
 Given the number of tools and frameworks already available to track carbon emissions, the creation of new, bespoke methods is unlikely to be necessary.

-Buildings

-Adopt a consistent net zero building target and definition, one which covers the full extent of a building's whole life-cycle carbon emissions and the role of climate adaptation measures.

-- This should apply across all of London for both existing and new developments. - 18 CDP is a not-for-profit charity that provides a global disclosure system for investors, companies, cities, states, and regions to disclose their environmental impact.
-Companies have to answer an annual questionnaire about their environmental impact and actions taken to reduce them.

-It should be a metric that encompasses both embodied (see recommendation 5) and operational carbon emissions.
+Buildings Recommendation 4 Adopt a consistent net zero building target and definition, one which covers the full extent of a building's whole life-cycle carbon emissions and the role of climate adaptation measures. - This should apply across all of London for both existing and new developments. - 18 CDP is a not-for-profit charity that provides a global disclosure system for investors, companies, cities, states, and regions to disclose their environmental impact.
+Companies have to answer an annual questionnaire about their environmental impact and actions taken to reduce them. - It should be a metric that encompasses both embodied (see recommendation 5) and operational carbon emissions.
 On the emissions associated with operational energy, a 'fabric first' approach should be adopted to improve insulation and efficiency, which in turn helps reduce electricity use and the strain on local power infrastructure.
-Low carbon heating systems, such as connections to heat networks and heat pumps should also be considered where applicable, alongside on-site renewable energy generation and energy storage (e.g., batteries).

-BUSINESS

-- The metric should encourage strategies that simultaneously promote climate resilience plans - including nature-based solutions and wider adaptation measures -, although these will inevitably be distinct from net zero strategies. - Examples could include the emerging UK Net Zero Carbon Buildings Standard19 (once published) or an equivalent framework that ensures uniformity across public and private sector requirements.
+Low carbon heating systems, such as connections to heat networks and heat pumps should also be considered where applicable, alongside on-site renewable energy generation and energy storage (e.g., batteries). - The metric should encourage strategies that simultaneously promote climate resilience plans including nature-based solutions and wider adaptation measures -, although these will inevitably be distinct from net zero strategies. - Examples could include the emerging UK Net Zero Carbon Buildings Standard (once published) or an equivalent framework that ensures uniformity across public and private sector requirements.